By Walter F. Roche Jr.

 A health department spokesman, Brian Todd, said the cards went missing in the midst of an office relocation and it is believed they were discarded in a landfill.

-The cards contained the names, addresses, social security card numbers, birth dates and medical coding numbers for recipients of a program for the disabled.
+birth dates and medical coding numbers for recipients of a program for the disabled.

 The 1,717 youths were getting care under a program known as Children's Special Services which provides services to children up to age 21 with chronic illnesses or disability needs.
 The program, which has income limits, provides funding for such items as medical bills, prescriptions and durable medical equipment.